hasinduvithanage/focusbear-intern-repo/Cyber-Security-Guidelines.md

 I can do the act again and again consistently.
 For example, with M2FA I can make this a regular thing by activating it for every one of my accounts till it becomes natural for me to do.

 What steps will you take to ensure your passwords and accounts are secure?
+I will use a password manager to secure my passwords and I will use multi 2 factor authentication to secure all my accounts.

 What would you do if you suspected a security breach or suspicious activity on your account?

+If I suspect a security breach, I will immediately change all the related passwords from a different device.
+For the infected device, I would disconnect it from WiFi.
+I would immediately contact my company team and notify them about the situation.

 🛠️ Task